John-Paul-R/fabric-template-mod/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Example, please send an e-mail to [fullname] at [email].
+If you discover a security vulnerability within Example, please send an e-mail to John Paul R. at jp@jpcode.dev.
 All security vulnerabilities will be promptly addressed.

 ### Public PGP Key